Indigo Snakes in north Florida

 This is a collection of bees I’ve photographed in my yard, mostly, as well as on shoots around our area.
 Florida has over 300 native species of bees, and there are over 500 in Georgia.
 This page will not list all of them!
 Instead, you’ll see the bees that might commonly visit our yards, and maybe a couple that are less common.
 I’ll keep adding as I photograph new species, or witness interesting behaviors.

 Even if you don’t see a photo of the specific bee you saw in your yard, maybe you’ll see the type.
 Sometimes, the best we can do is identify a genus of bees, or a tribe.
 Some bees need several detailed photos, or a microscope, to differentiate between related species.
-This page organizes bees into their families.
-So you might be able to identify that you have a leafcutter or a sweat bee.
+This page organizes bees into their families, and then further down into more specific taxa (subfamilies, genera, species).
+So, even if you can’t match your photo to a specific species, you might be able to identify that you have a leafcutter or a sweat bee.

 We’ve collected some information to help you attract bees to your home garden.
 Click to learn more about building a habitat through bee-friendly plants, space for nesting, and even a little water for them to drink.